Sectarianism and minorities in the Syrian civil war: Arab Sunnis

 In 2018, The Economist reported that most of the Syrians forcibly displaced by the Ba'athist regime belong to the Sunni community as part of a systematic sectarian cleansing campaign to re-mold the demography in favour of the Assad dynasty.
 Hardline Assadists often justify the bombings in Sunni-majority regions by labelling the Sunni residents as "terrorists".
 Law No. 10 implemented by the regime has dispensed out thousands of homes and properties owned by displaced Sunnis to Iran-backed Khomeinist militants and pro-Assad loyalists.
 Regarding the new religious policy adopted by the government towards its Sunni majority since outbreak of the civil war, The Economist article states: “the country has been led by Alawites since 1966, but Sunnis held senior positions in government, the armed forces and business...
 The country’s chief mufti is a Sunni, but there are fewer Sunnis serving in top posts since the revolution.
 Last summer Mr Assad replaced the Sunni speaker of parliament with a Christian.
 In January he broke with tradition by appointing an Alawite, instead of a Sunni, as defence minister.”

 The controversial Law No. 10 passed by Bashar al-Assad in 2018 enabled the state to confiscate properties from displaced Syrians and refugees if they do not submit official documents within a timeframe of 1 year.
 The law is widely viewed as part of a social engineering campaign to remake Syria in the image of Bashar al-Assad, particularly by preventing the return of Sunni refugees.
 There are reports of regime plans to make Sunnis a minority within Syria in-order to consolidate its rule through the weaponization of Law no.10 and distributing vast swathes of confiscated properties to Assad loyalists and pro-Iranian militants.
 Increasing sectarian violence has also resulted in Sunni holy places being attacked by Syrian and foreign Shia militias and the Syrian Army.
-Middle East Monitor reported in 2020 that numerous Sunni shrines have been demolished as revenge for the alleged destruction of Shia shrines.
-An example of this is the destruction of eighth century Umayyad Caliph Umar ibn Abd al-Aziz's tomb in Idlib by the Syrian Army and Irania-backed Shia militias.
+Middle East Monitor reported in 2020 that graveyards of numerous Sunni figures have been demolished as revenge for the alleged destruction of Shia shrines.
+In May 2020, eighth century Umayyad Caliph Umar ibn Abd al-Aziz's tomb in Idlib was destroyed by the Syrian Arab Army and Iranian-backed Shia militant groups.